alchiweb/CategoriesForAppStudio/README.md

 ## Prestashop backoffice
 ### Configuring Prestashop site
-Prestashop is provided with a REST API, disable by default.<br/>
+Prestashop is provided with a REST API, disabled by default.<br/>
 In order to enable it (and to create the "**authentication key**", go to the [Prestashop documentation](http://doc.prestashop.com/display/PS14/Chapter+1+-+Creating+Access+to+Back+Office)).

 You will have to check, at least: